ublue-os/website/docs/blog/posts/ucore-nvidia.md

 ## Non-NVIDIA Features

-Universal Core has plenty to offer even if you don't run NVIDIA GPUs in your server, or even if you want to run in a virtual machine!
+Universal Core has plenty to offer even if you don't run NVIDIA GPUs in your server, want to host virtual machines, or even run it in a virtual machine!

 Here's a quick summary of what we have to offer: